LLP Tax Transparency: The Core Principle for Solicitors

 Profit Allocation and the Tax Charge

-Each LLP member's profit share is determined by the partnership agreement.
-This could be a fixed percentage, a fixed sum, or a formula based on seniority, fee generation, or performance.
-The firm prepares annual accounts under FRS 102 (or FRS 105 for smaller firms) and allocates the net profit among the members.
+Each member's profit share is fixed by the partnership agreement under ITTOIA 2005 s.850.
+It might be a fixed percentage, a fixed sum, or a formula based on seniority, fee generation or performance.
+The firm prepares annual accounts under FRS 102 and allocates the net profit among the members.
+Note that an LLP is excluded from the cash basis, so a law firm computes its profits on the accruals basis.

-For tax purposes, each member reports their allocated profit share on their self-assessment tax return.
-The tax year runs from 6 April to 5 April.
-The 2025/26 tax year uses the following rates:
+For tax purposes, each member reports their allocated share from the partnership return (SA800) on the partnership pages of their own self-assessment return (SA100).
+The 2025/26 tax year runs from 6 April 2025 to 5 April 2026 and uses the following figures:

 Drawings vs. Profit Share: A Common Trap

 Many solicitors confuse drawings with taxable profit.
 Drawings are simply cash advances against your future profit share.
 If you draw £80,000 but your allocated profit share is £120,000, you still owe tax on the full £120,000.
-The retained £40,000 stays in the firm as working capital or capital reserves, but HMRC treats it as your income.
+The retained £40,000 stays in the firm as working capital or capital reserve, yet HMRC still treats it as your taxable income for the year.

 The Salaried Member Rules: When a Partner Is Treated as an Employee

-Not every individual called a "partner" in an LLP is automatically self-employed for tax purposes.
-The Salaried Member Rules, introduced by the Finance Act 2014, can reclassify a member as an employee if all three of the following conditions are met:
+Not everyone called a "partner" in an LLP is automatically self-employed for tax.
+The salaried member rules (Finance Act 2014, inserting ITTOIA 2005 ss.863A to 863G) can re-classify a member as an employee for tax purposes, but only if all three of the following conditions are met:

-- Condition B: The member has no significant influence over the affairs of the LLP.
+• Condition B, significant influence (s.863C): the member does not have significant influence over the affairs of the LLP.

-- Condition C: The member's capital contribution to the LLP is less than 25% of their disguised salary.
+• Condition C, capital contribution (s.863D): the member's capital contribution is less than 25% of their disguised salary.

 Capital Contributions and Loan Interest Relief

-When you become an equity member of an LLP, you typically contribute capital.
-This is your buy-in.
-The amount varies widely.
-In a small high-street conveyancing firm, it might be £10,000 to £50,000.
-In a City litigation practice, it could be several hundred thousand pounds.
+When you become an equity member of an LLP you normally contribute capital.
+This is your buy-in, and the amount varies widely: in a small high-street conveyancing firm it might be a five-figure sum, while in a City practice it can run to several hundred thousand pounds.

-If you borrow money personally to fund your capital contribution, you can claim tax relief on the interest paid.
-This relief is available under section 398 of the Income Tax Act 2007, provided the loan is used to buy a share in the partnership or contribute capital.
-The interest is deducted from your partnership profits in your self-assessment return.
+If you borrow personally to fund that capital contribution, you can claim tax relief on the interest you pay.
+This is qualifying loan interest relief under ITA 2007 ss.398 to 412, available where the loan is used to invest in the partnership (to buy a share or contribute capital).
+The interest is deducted from your income in your self-assessment return, reducing the tax on your profit share.

 Pension Contributions for LLP Members

-Because LLP members are self-employed for tax purposes, the firm does not make "employer pension contributions" for them.
-Instead, each member makes personal contributions to their own pension scheme.
-These contributions receive tax relief at the member's marginal rate, up to the annual allowance of £60,000 (2025/26).
+Because members are self-employed for tax, the firm does not make "employer pension contributions" for them.
+Instead each member makes personal contributions to their own scheme, and those contributions attract tax relief at the member's marginal rate, up to the annual allowance of £60,000 for 2025/26.

-However, the pension annual allowance is tapered for individuals with adjusted income above £260,000.
-For every £2 of adjusted income above £260,000, the allowance reduces by £1, down to a minimum of £10,000.
-High-earning solicitor partners in City firms need to monitor this carefully.
+Watch the tapered annual allowance, though.
+For individuals with adjusted income above £260,000, the £60,000 allowance reduces by £1 for every £2 of adjusted income above that figure, down to a minimum of £10,000.
+High-earning partners in larger firms need to monitor this each year to avoid an annual allowance charge.

 Practical Planning for Solicitor LLP Members